 Take the image above.
 Our client’s Indian background inspired this gorgeous, worldly space.
 We chose a neutral color palette layered with luxe textures and pops of bright color.
 The ornate cocktail table and footstools are representative of the traditional architecture found in India.
 It’s a subtle and timeless nod to the client’s culture, while remaining modern.

-Chapter 3: Telling a Story with Your Interests
+Design Storytelling Tip 3: Telling a Story with Your Interests

 The key to designing timeless interiors is to blend form and function.
 How you use a space is just as important as how it looks.

 In this client’s California retreat, we created a laid back, airy sitting space on the landing of their second floor.
-We’ve detailed the Encino retreat several times and it was featured in Rue Magazine last year.
+We’ve detailed the Encino retreat several times, and it was featured in Rue Magazine last year.
 One of our favorite spots in their home is a wine tasting room that we converted in a meditation space.
 The homeowner’s mindfulness practice was a huge influence on the entire design.

 It’s a little boho, a little glam, and oh-so-chic.
 The white walls are atmospheric and calm, allowing the contrast of the black rattan to really pop.
 The woven fan chairs and lush plant bring the outdoors in and add natural texture.
-The chairs create beautiful symmetry and the gold mirrors add a luxe touch.
+While the chairs create beautiful symmetry and the gold mirrors add a luxe touch.
 The client’s beloved portrait of Gandhi adds the perfect personal finishing touch.
 It’s a relaxing space that invites you in.

-If you practice yoga, set aside a place for your routine so you can indulge regularly and happily.
+If you practice yoga, set aside a place for your routine, so you can indulge regularly and happily.
 If you love to read and write, turn your den into a library.
 If you love to cook, create the kitchen of your dreams!

 Interior design, as we practice it, is truly a luxury.
 Human hands touch every corner.
 Human minds plan out the formation of objects, the colors of rooms.
 We create, design, and build custom pieces that are uniquely scaled to our clients’ homes.
 It is a highly personal experience that results in a highly personal space.